-There are no mandatory prerequisites but previous course work or experience in leadership, innovation management, process management, project management, continuous improvement (six sigma, lean), strategic management, organizational change management, lean product development or operations management would be helpful.
+There are no mandatory prerequisites but preference is given to students with previous work experience in a leadership or management capacity, innovation management, process management, project management, continuous improvement (six sigma, lean), strategic management, organizational change management, lean product development or operations management would be helpful.

-Important Expectations of Online Students
+Important Expectations of 100% Online and Hybrid Course Students

+This is a Hybrid Online / Inclass course.
+There will be 4-5 inclass seminars focusing on team projects.
 Online learning is not home study.
-It requires as much or more effort than in class learning - the advantage being - you get to engage in the learning experience at a time you choose.
-The academic rigor and learning outcomes are identical to an in class experience.
-The online course will be administered via blackboard therefore use of blackboard is mandatory.
+It requires as much or more effort than in class learning - the advantage being - you get to engage in the learning experience at a time you choose within a 2-week time frame.
+The academic rigor and learning outcomes are identical to an in-class experience.
+The online course will be administered via Quercus therefore use of Quercus is mandatory.
 There are some baseline rules that online learning requires.
 Students:

-- Must commit and engage in online discussion from the end of the first week.
-Marks for online discussion are included in the mid term and final critical review papers. - Must read and understand the student performance evaluation rubric and demonstrate this by discussing how it works in blackboard by the end of the 2nd week. - Provide (optional) a 2-minute background introduction video by the end of the 2nd week - just to demonstrate the use of video and drop box.
-Written introduction mandatory. - Will be expected to produce one 4-6-minute video to self assess the mid term critical review. - Understand a lack of engagement in the discussion board evenly paced throughout the course will inhibit your ability to write the critical review papers.
+- Must commit and engage in online discussion from the end of the first week. - Must read and understand the student performance evaluation rubric and demonstrate this by discussing how it works in blackboard by the end of the 2nd week. - ➤ Provide (optional) a 2-minute background introduction video by the end of the 2nd week just to demonstrate the use of video and drop box.
+Written introduction mandatory. - ➤ MIGHT be expected to produce one 4-6-minute video to self assess the mid term critical review (Not Required for a Hybrid Course only if 100% Online).

+➤ Understand a lack of engagement in the discussion board evenly paced throughout the course will inhibit your ability to write your career blueprint or case study.
 Each lecture and discussion board will be posted for 2 full weeks and then locked (can read but not write).
-This means online blackboard discussions on the lectures must be completed in an even flow through the course you can't build them up.
+This means online blackboard discussions on the lectures must be completed in an even flow through the course - you can't build them up.
 This would inhibit the learning experience